shepner/qa_system/ARCHITECTURE-embed_files.md

 ```

 #### 3.2.4 File Scanner (file_scanner.py)
-- **Purpose**: Discovers and validates files for processing, manages file selection based on configuration, and generates file checksums
+- **Purpose**: Discovers and validates files for processing, manages file selection based on configuration, generates file checksums, and checks against Vector DB to avoid reprocessing
 - **Integration with Main**:
   - Receives paths from main's --add argument (supports both directories and individual files)
   - Receives configuration either from default or main's --config argument
+  - Loads VECTOR_STORE configuration from config.py for Vector DB integration
+  - Interacts with Vector DB to check for existing files
 - **Input**:
   - `path`: Path to scan (can be a directory or individual file, provided by main's --add argument)
+  - `vector_db`: Instance of Vector DB for checking existing files
-  - Configuration settings (from config.FILE_SCANNER, loaded by main):
+  - Configuration settings (from config.FILE_SCANNER and config.VECTOR_STORE, loaded by main):
     - `EXCLUDE_PATTERNS`: List of gitignore-style patterns for file exclusion/inclusion
       - Permits all files by default
       - Supports standard gitignore pattern syntax